setsugaiootori/Mesh-segmentation_Dataset/Mesh-Segmentation-master/README.md

 # Mesh Segmentation

-This repository contains the source code for the paper [Feature-Aligned Segmentation using Correlation Clustering](http://yixina.net/projects/FeatureSeg/FeatureSeg_CVM17.pdf).
+This repository contains the source code for the paper [Feature-Aligned Segmentation using Correlation Clustering].
 The tool provides a very flexible way of segmenting a mesh into patches whose boundaries are aligned with prominent ridge and valley lines of the shape.

 ![teaser](pictures/FeatureSeg.png)